 2. PSN performs session lookup in the session cache.
 If the session is to be found, a stale or phantom session issue occurs.

-Note: When there is some generic policy that can be selected from phantom session attributes, we will continue with step 6.
+Note: When there is some generic policy that can be selected from phantom session attributes, we continue with step 6.

 6. PSN returns selected posture policies back to the agent.

-Note: When no policy can be selected PSN returns Compliant status.
+Note: When no policy can be selected, PSN returns Compliant status.

 8. Report evaluation happens on ISE and session status changes to Compliant.